 - Diseases such as hepatitis C

-- Look like blue-white spots or "pimples"
+- Look like bluish-white spots or pimples

 - Form lines in a lacy network

-- Gradually increase in size of the affected area
+- Gradually increase in size

 - Sometimes form painful ulcers